 Great East Lake, Maine & New Hampshire, USA

-Great East Lake visitor and community guide
+- Great East Lake Map

 Great East Lake is a paradise for anyone who enjoys a relaxing time.
 With over 1700 acres of water and 12 miles of shoreline, Great East Lake is known for its natural beauty and abundance of wildlife.
 Regarded for its cleanliness, Great East Lake supports a large ecosystem of waterfowl, otters, turtles, deer, fish, and moose – to name just a few!
 It is the largest body of water in its vicinity and is itself surrounded by nine bodies of water.
 With Pine River Pond, Lovell Lake, Lake Ivanhoe, Province Lake, Stump Pond, Union Meadows, Sandy Pond, Horn Pond, and Belleau Lake nestled nearby, Great East Lake is an area of quiet beauty and rich experience.